 Raspberry ketones are a wholly natural element that credited with giving raspberries their robust scent.
-There are also trace amounts of it in cranberries, blackberries and kiwis.
-It is a popular ingredient in the beauty industry and is also a widely used flavoring, so you probably already get some in the fruits you eat or from processed foods.
+There are also trace amounts of it in cranberries, blackberries, and kiwis.
+It is a popular ingredient in the beauty industry and is also a widely used flavoring, so you probably already get some of the fruits you eat or from processed foods.

 Strangely enough considering the name, these supplements do not actually come from raspberries at all.
 To manufacture them that way is completely impractical as you have to use ninety pounds of the fruit to get just one dose.
 There is no more than 4 mg of ketones in every kilogram of the fruit.

 The supplements make use of man-made ketones - they are not naturally sourced at all.
 People also misunderstand the "ketone" part of the name.
 These ketones have no connection to those which result from a ketogenic diet and will not act in the same manner.